dixonaws/aws-cloudops-linux/content/1.launching_an_ec2_instance/launch.md

 Storage | (accept default 8GB SSD volume)
 Tags | _Key=Name, Value=your last name_
 Security Group | _SSH, Source=My IP_
-Key Pair | Create a new key pair with name <your last name>-us-east-1.pem and download it
+Key Pair | Create a new key pair and name it: your_last_name-us-east-1.pem (download to desktop)

 At this point, you are well on your way to becoming an AWS Cloud Operations Administrator!
 Once you have launched the instance and it's Status Check shows _2 of 2 checks passed_, post your status to [this form](https://docs.google.com/spreadsheets/d/1xxHMJ_m2R-VvTCkJWQvTv6I2geRETGq9m9ezoIEyBxw/edit?usp=sharing).
 Continue to the next step.